(with thanks to Wikipedia, and whoever put the entry on Falcon up there)

 The Head of House is automatically a College Prefect and under him there are 5 or 6 house prefects, each of whom is in charge of a year group.
-Senior boys in the house are also required to take over various responsibilities.
+Senior members in the house are also required to take over various responsibilities.
 The form one to form four year groups live in dormitories, overseen by a prefect whose study/bedroom is attached to the dormitory.
-Boys in the Upper and Lower Sixth live in their own individual study/bedrooms.
+Those in the Upper and Lower Sixth live in their own individual study/bedrooms.

 The house system is a competitive one because houses compete with each other in a range of activities such as singing, drama, and the full range of sports.
-The Lower Sixth boys are generally involved in the organisation of these inter-house competitions, thus assisting the Upper Sixth This also gives them training in organisation, assuming responsibility and being leaders.
+The Lower Sixth is generally involved in the organisation of these inter-house competitions, thus assisting the Upper Sixth This also gives them training in organisation, assuming responsibility and being leaders.
 All these skills are needed when they become members of the Upper Sixth.
 Forms one to four are responsible for cleaning their dormitories, making their beds, taking their clothes to the laundry and generally help to keep the house and its surrounds clean and tidy.
 The Lower Sixth clean their own studies while the Upper Sixth have fags drawn from Form 2 to assist them.

-Boys can either go home, or, with parental permission, may go to friends or relatives on two Fixture Frees which last from break time on a Friday to supper time on the following Monday.
+Pupils can either go home, or, with parental permission, may go to friends or relatives on two Fixture Frees which last from break time on a Friday to supper time on the following Monday.
 There is a Mid term Exeat which is a day longer.
 In addition there are three floating exeats but these must be spent with parents.

 The teaching staff is grouped by academic speciality (science, language, arts etc.).
 Staff/student ratio is approximately 40/400.